CrowdStrike/crimson-falcon/docs/FalconContainerImage.md

 opts = {
   limit: 56, # Integer | The upper-bound on the number of records to retrieve.
   offset: 56, # Integer | The offset from where to begin.
-  sort: 'sort_example' # String | The field to sort on, e.g. id.desc or id.asc.
+  sort: 'sort_example' # String | The fields to sort the records on.
 }

 begin
-  # Retrieve registry entities identified by the customer id
+  # Retrieves a list of registry entities identified by the customer id.
+Maximum page size: 5,000
   result = api_instance.read_registry_entities(opts)
   p result
 rescue Falcon::ApiError => e